leftfield-geospatial/homonim/docs/case_studies/classification.rst

     **Class densities**

-The *spekboom* and *tree* classes appear more compact, and better separated after correction.
-That said, it is difficult to say anything conclusively from this figure.
+The *spekboom* and *tree* classes appear more compact, and likely better separated after correction.

 To quantify the effect of surface reflectance correction, a per-pixel naive Bayes classifier was evaluated on the source and corrected imagery.
 (Evaluation used the raw red, green, blue and NIR band pixel values as features, and a 10-fold cross-validation for training and testing.)
 Normalised confusion matrix, accuracy, and AUC (area under the ROC curve) values are tabulated below.